mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 CONSPIRACY THEORIES
 At the conclusion of the Psionic Suppressions, there were numerous conspiracy theories about who the ‘real’ culprits were.
-Many theorised that the Zhodani were an all-too-convenient bad guy and that their base of power was far too remote to have infiltrated the Imperium so completely.
+Many theorized that the Zhodani were an all-too-convenient bad guy and that their base of power was far too remote to have infiltrated the Imperium so completely.
 Some